akmanu/dockertest-preview/readme.md

 ![Hello World](images/specialsauce.png)

-For this example, I needed to allow *Port 3000* to be able to access the guest Docker Image, so I added that as well.
+For this example, I also needed to allow *Port 3000* to be able to access the guest Docker Image, so I added that as well.